Hoyasumii/avengers-endgame/README.md

 ROCKET: [Crossing his arms] There's beer on the ship.

-THOR: [pauses, but doesn't look
+THOR: [pauses, but doesn't look u